eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

     ```bash
     conda activate venv_eot20_3_13
     ```
-A second version the environment script is provided (`environment-3-9-7.yaml`) that builds older version of Python and libraries that has been tested to work.
+A second version of the environment script is provided (`environment-3-9-7.yaml`) that builds an older version of Python and libraries that have been tested to work.
 This is provided as a reference to help getting the code to run on older versions of Python.

-I found that conda struggles building the environments when the specific library version numbers are not specified.
+I found that conda struggles with building environments when the specific library version numbers are not specified.
 The two versions provided were tested to work on Windows.

 ## 3B.
 Using Pip (Alternative)
 The virtual environment will be created at the root of the folder that the command is run.
 It is most common to run this in the project folder.
-For this you will already need Python to be installed.
-The code has been tested on Python 3.9.7
+For this, you will already need Python to be installed.
+The code has been tested on Python 3.9.7 and 3.13

 For setting up with plain Python in Windows.
 1. Download [Python 3.13](https://www.python.org/downloads/release/python-3131/).